-Poetry Submissions are are now open for Plumwood Mountain journal
+Poetry Submissions are currently closed for Plumwood Mountain journal

 Stick in a Thumb and Pull out a Plum: Poetry and Consumption

 The Moneypower Continuum – Francis X. Healy Jr.